univas/guest-list-exam/README.md

 Under api directory please run this command: ```composer install```

 ## Database
-Under database folder you can find the script to create tha table
+Under database folder you can find the script to create the table